Options for landlords dealing with rent arrears following COVID-19

 The following pages provide practical guidance.
 If you would like to talk this through, please get in touch.

 These restrictions form part of the Coronavirus Act 2020 and the Corporate Insolvency and Governance Act 2020.
-They will last until 30 September 2020, but may be extended.
+They will last until 31 March 2021.

 - Commercial Rent Arrears Recovery (CRAR) – has effectively been suspended.
 CRAR is only available for 189 days’ worth of arrears of pure rent and excludes any service charges or insurance.